ecoist-ste/SkillSwapIntelligence/README.md

     }
   ```
   - Notice a few things happening here:
-    - If the user hasn't requested a response, we show a default start view, otherwise if the model has generated some partial response, we feed it into the ChatView to display this partial information -- this is where the streaming feel of the response coems from.
+    - If the user hasn't requested a response, we show a default start view, otherwise if the model has generated some partial response, we feed it into the ChatView to display this partial information -- this is where the streaming feel of the response comes from.
     - How the user initiates a running of your Service is first by typing their question into the textfield and click on the send button, which contains logics to trigger the service's core.
     - ‼️At the end of this file, there's a `.task{}` view modifier, note that this means the code wrapped inside will be run when this view **just** appears, making it the perfect place to instantiate our AI service as well as prewarming the LLM.